ranniepeng/Ran_portfolio/final-project-part-two.md

 I have been to MET several times, but never got the chance to explore the entire museum (in each visit).
 I also have the impression that it has "countless" items in its collection that are waiting to be exhibited.
 Therefore I am curious about how many they actually held and what are the major cultures that are represented in the Museum.
 ### 2. Introduction
 I will start with some Facts about MET, to help the audience understand why I chose this museum in particular and why it is interesting to look at its collection:
-- The largest art museum in the Americas
+- It is largest art museum in the Americas
+- It is the third most visited museum in the USA
 - In 2022, 3208832 visitors visited the MET
-- The third most visited museum in the USA

 > The BIG-number visuals will be presented here:
 ![part2_1](part2_1.png)